t-crest/patmos/c/apps/ownspm/README.md

 [hello_spm.c](hello_spm.c)

 For other test programs set the variable `MAIN` at your compile make call.
-Following test prorams are available:
+Following test programs are available:

  * `hello_spm.c` does simple checks on a shared SPM
  * `timing.c` measures access times (using the deadline device with random delays)
  * `single_owner.c` does a multicore test on a single SPM with ownership
  * `test_owner.c` does a multicore test with two SPMs with ownership

+For the evaluation section in the paper we have written several producer/consumer based synthetic benchmarks for each configuration.
+The programs are named `pc_xxx.c` for a simple producer/consumer pair for version `xxx` and `pc_xxx_df.c` for an extended version that contains an intermediate processor.

 The experiments can be execute on the Patmos emulator of with the real hardware on an FPGA board.